We did a piece a while ago that got some attention, about marketing tips for independent musicians.

 There are several tactics that we’re aware of that have proven effective in the past.
 Keep in mind these tips all work better the bigger your following.
 So cultivate that first by being visible and getting out there.
 Which brings us to our first tip in music marketing…

 1. Play Shows

 Play shows as much as you can and as often as you can.
-There is usually a promoter or two floating around most cities that is looking for an opening act, be available and be flexible.
+There is usually a promoter or two floating around most cities that are looking for an opening act, be available and be flexible.
 The best way to sell any product, music in particular, is for people to experience it.

 2. Don’t just play shows, work the shows!